mizhonka/Spell-checker/Documentation/week5report.md

 # Week 5 Report

-**Hours used:** 2
+**Hours used:** 3

 ## What I did

 Did some error checking and pylint improvements to index.

-Implemented trie structure to WordList and created a function for removing punctuation.
+Implemented trie structure to WordList and created a function for removing punctuation (doesn't work yet).

 ## How has the project progressed?

-The words are now stored in a trie.
-If the user input contains any punctuation or numbers, they are removed from the words in question.
+The words are now stored in a trie instead of a list.

 ## What I learned this week